JetBrains/teamcity-documentation/topics/build-artifact.md

 _Build artifacts_ are files produced by a build.
 Typically, these include distribution packages, WAR files, reports, log files, and so on.
 When creating a build configuration, you specify the paths to the artifacts of your build on the [Configuring General Settings](configuring-general-settings.md#Artifact+Paths) page.

+> This article covers the basic build artifact concepts.
+See the article links in the page footer for details of configuring and administering artifacts.
+>
+{type="tip"}

 ## Artifacts Storage

 TeamCity contains an integrated lightweight builds artifact repository.
 The artifacts are stored either on the [server-accessible file system](configuring-artifacts-storage.md#Built-in+Artifacts+Storage) or on an [external storage](configuring-artifacts-storage.md#external-artifacts-storage).